Hydrodynamic behavior near dynamical criticality of a facilitated conservative lattice gas

 All the simulations used in this article are open access, available at \href{\url{https://github.com/alexandreroget/2D_FacilitatedExclusionProcess}}{\url{https://github.com/alexandreroget/2D_FacilitatedExclusionProcess}}.

 {\bf Conclusion.} In this article, we discussed the critical scaling for the CLG.
 We saw that there are three independent critical exponents, $\beta$, $b$, and $\zeta$, that all other exponents ($\alpha,\gamma,\nu_\perp,\nu_\times,z$) could be deduced from.
-Due to repulsion, active cluster sizes are of order $1$, so their perimeter is proportional to the volume, thus $\beta=b$ and all scaling is described by two independent exponents.
+Moreover, due to repulsion, active cluster sizes are of order $1$, so their perimeter is proportional to the volume, thus $\beta=b$ and all scaling is described by two independent exponents. \mm{In fact, we expect the scaling relations stated here to hold in a much larger generality than the $2$-dimensional CLG, and that $\gamma=1$ should hold as well in repulsive 2D systems, see \cite{CDP} for similar relations and comparison to other models.
+Note that we have used the gradient condition in order to derive equations \eqref{eq:R2} and \eqref{eq:R3}.
+This a condition is very sensitive to small changes in the dynamics, but we believe that scaling exponents and relations are universal, and depend much less on perturbations of the dynamics.
+At the same time, it is worth noting that some ``highly non-gradient'' systems are known not to satisfy these relations (\emph{e.g.}~ the Kob-Andersen model, in which $\alpha=\infty$ \cite{AritaKrapivskyMallick2018,S23}), but this phenomenon is due to the formation of very specific cooperative structures.}

 We numerically computed several critical exponents for the $2d$--CLG (see Table \ref{tab1}), and confronted them both with those critical relations, and the numerical values in \cite{RPV} and \cite{HL} for CLG with simultaneous jumps.
 We obtained very good agreement between them; with the exception of $\zeta$ and $\nu_\times$.
 While our numerical values fit the theoretical relations introduced above, they are different from those of \cite{HL}.
-The reason seems to be that we approach the critical state from $\rho>\rho_c$, while \cite{HL} do from $\rho<\rho_c$.
-Recently, \cite{GLS2024} went further investigating the approach to hyperuniformity from the subcritical regime; on the contrary to \cite{HL}, they find that the critical exponent $\nu_\times$ (which they denote $\gamma_1$) is different from $\nu_\perp$.
+The reason seems to be that we approach the critical state from $\rho>\rho_c$, while \cite{HL} do from $\rho<\rho_c$. \mm{Recently, \cite{Zheng,GLS2024} went further investigating the approach to hyperuniformity from the subcritical regime; on the contrary to \cite{HL}, they find that the critical exponent $\nu_\times$ (which \cite{GLS2024} denote $\gamma_1$) is different from $\nu_\perp$.
+That is, a separation between two different length scales is also present in the subcritical regime, but with an exponent $\nu_\times$ different from the supercritical one.}

 We emphasize the existence of two distinct correlation lengths, one characterizing the size of self-activating clusters, and the other one characterizing the two-points correlation decay.
 This distinction is a specific feature of the quasi-stationary regime $(\rho_c,1/2)$, and for this reason does not exist in one dimension.
 We conjecture that it is a common feature of any dimension $ d\geq 2$, because the rigid structure necessary to reach a frozen state at density $\rho=1/2-\varepsilon$ results in the quasi-stationary regime.